mbadarmunir/InSARLite/docs/source/tutorials/turkey-case-study.md

 ## Part 5: Phase Unwrapping (Step 3)

-Phase unwrapping is the most complex step, involving four distinct phases:
+Phase unwrapping is a critical and computationally intensive process divided into 2 phases in InSARLite consisting cumulatively of 4 distinct steps:

-1. Mask definition
+1. Mask definition (optional)
-2. First unwrapping
+2. Unwrapping process (of all wrapped interferograms)
 3. Reference point selection
 4. Unwrapping completion